Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Increased complexity in replication and consistency management.
 - **Quality attributes**: Availability.
 - **Alternative Solutions**: Use managed distributed databases like **Amazon Aurora Global** or **Google Cloud Spanner**.
-  > _Multi-DB replication was chosen for control and resilience; managed solutions were considered but add vendor lock-in._
+- **Summary**: Multi-DB replication was chosen for control and resilience; managed solutions were considered but add vendor lock-in._

 ### <a id="10-9-microservices-isolation"></a> 10.9 Microservices Isolation
 - **Issue**: Failures in one part of the system can cascade and affect the entire system.